v7r7/logviewer/README.md

 #### Parameters

 - **`filename`**: The name of the log file to read.
 - **`keyword` (optional)**: A keyword to filter log lines.
-The filter is case insensitive.
+The filter is case insensitive by default.
 Only lines containing this keyword will be returned.
 If not provided, all lines will be returned.
+- **`c` (optional)**: Specify any value (such as 1) to enable case sensitive keyword search.
+Defaults to case insensitive search.
 - **`n` (optional)**: The number of log lines to retrieve.
 Defaults to 100 if not provided.
+Maximum of 50000 lines.

 #### Example Request